VaibhavTiwari00/VaibhavTiwari00/README.md

 - 🔭 I’m currently working as a Freelancer.
 - 🌱 I’m pursuing BCA from VSICS Saket Nagar Kanpur...
 - 📫 How to reach me: <a href=" https://www.linkedin.com/in/vaibhav-tiwari-a97748226/">Linkedin</a>
-- 🛠 Prefer to code in HTML,CSS,JAVASCRIPT,PHP,MYSQL and REACT
+- 🛠 Prefer to code in HTML, CSS, JAVASCRIPT, PHP, MYSQL and REACT

 ## 🌐 Socials: